-5.1 Use of Mobile Phones Policy
+5.1 Use of Mobile Phones and other Smart Devices Policy

-5.1.1 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
-It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.
+5.1.1 Our policy on use of mobile phones, other Smart Devices, cameras and sharing of images is set out in a separate document and is reviewed annually.
+It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the Academy has developed a policy to remove risk and to safeguard our pupils and this protocol of no permitted use is for all staff, students, volunteers parents/carers and visitors to each site.